 The four parishes are now three distinct parishes with Halford and Stokesay PCCs combined into Craven Arms PCC.
 The other two parishes have their own PCCs which meet separately.
-More information about each church and their community follows below.

-The former group of parishes and present benefice has been in vacancy since 2017 and has been well cared for by retired clergy.
+The former group of parishes and present benefice were in vacancy from 2017 and were well cared for by retired clergy.
 In February 2021 Mark and Clare Sanders were licensed as SSM Interim Ministers for up to 2 years with the intention of helping the parishes, Deanery and Diocese find a way forward.
-They too are retired and have worked with the other retired ministers to cover Sunday services and occasional offices.
+They too are retired and they worked with the other retired ministers to cover Sunday services and occasional offices.
 From September 2021 a revised and sustainable (by 1 person) pattern of services was introduced and has been affirmed at a recent review.
-Mark and Clare have worked creatively and effectively with the PCCs and congregations to prepare them for the dual role of the pioneer and HfD ministries to bring understanding of a support for the ways in which these ministries will work for the benefit of all.
+Mark and Clare worked creatively and effectively with the PCCs and congregations to prepare them for the dual role of the pioneer and HfD ministries to bring understanding of a support for the ways in which these ministries will work for the benefit of all.
+Mark and Clare stepped back at the end of their two-year licence period once the new House for Duty Vicar was licensed at the end of January 2023.